 The Company accounts for estimated credit losses on financial assets measured at an amortized cost basis in accordance with ASC 326, Financial Instruments - Credit Losses ("ASC 326").
 ASC 326 requires the Company to estimate expected credit losses over the life of its financial assets and certain off-balance sheet exposures as of the reporting date based on relevant information about past events, current conditions, and reasonable and supportable forecasts.
-The Company calculated estimated credit losses as of September 30, 2023 and the calculation did not have a material impact on its Consolidated Statement of Comprehensive Income.
+The Company calculated estimated credit losses for the six months ended September 30, 2024 and the calculation did not have a material impact on its Consolidated Statement of Financial Condition.
+The Company continually reviews the credit quality of its counterparties and has not experienced any significant defaults.